Australian Antarctic Division Conditions of Use | Feedback & requests | About us | Site map

 A large number of pre-made maps produced by the Australian Antarctic Data Centre can be accessed using our online Map Catalogue.
 Those in digital form are available for downloading, generally as pdf files.

 The Australian Antarctic Data Centre encourages those working in Australia's Antarctic Program with map production needs to build skills in the use of GIS software.
-This enables clients flexibility to produce maps as and when required.
+This allows clients to produce maps as and when required.
 We encourage those who produce maps to submit their drafts to the Data Centre for constructive suggestions prior to publication.

 The Data Centre also provides assistance to those working in Australia's Antarctic Program who require maps that could be produced by external contractors.
 Advice includes drafting of specifications and the provision of data.